 Finally, like its other Big 3 counterparts, Victoria Falls has named sections such as the just mentioned Devil’s Cataract, the Main Falls, Horseshoe Falls, and Rainbow Falls (among others).
 The named sections are typically segmented or partitioned by islands above the brink of the falls (namely Cataract Island and Livingstone Island).

-However, we thought these named waterfalls blended together (especially since it was during high flow) into a singular wall of water.
-I'm pretty sure the average visitor may not even be able to tell let alone care about which section is which (despite the help of signs).
+However, we observed that these named waterfalls blended together (especially since it was during high flow) into a singular wall of water.
+I’m pretty sure the average visitor may not even be able to tell let alone care about which section is which (despite the help of signs).

 While I can go on and on about various aspects of Victoria Falls, perhaps photos have more impact.
 So without further adieu, check out the photos below to see more of this world wonder.